 MICA Curatorial Overview

-- hands-on, collaborative, inclusive and diverse
+- Hands-on, collaborative, inclusive, and diverse,

 - We congregate.
 We invite.
 We engage.
 We discuss.
 We write.
 We design.
 We research.
 We build.

-- Thinking about institutions, social practice, performance, politics, and culture...
+- Thinking about institutions, social practice, performance, politics, and culture.

-The Curatorial Studies Concentration is offered as a result of a growing interest and stated need for a professional development opportunity that expands students’ experiences, research, and knowledge in the field of museum and curatorial practice.
+The Curatorial Studies Concentration at MICA is offered as a result of a growing interest and stated need for a professional development opportunity that expands students’ experiences, research, and knowledge in the field of museum and curatorial practice.
 The concentration is intentionally interdisciplinary in its structure, choices, and experiences, and it is open to students in all majors.
 Required courses include the Exhibition Development Seminar and an internship in an appropriate field.
 Elective courses may be drawn from a wide range of relevant courses offered in the undergraduate degree program, Division of Continuing Studies, and by area colleges participating in MICA’s academic exchange program.